Nariman-Haidar/projectWeb/README.md

 ## How to run the app in localhost
 ````
-First create an api key from the https://developers.google.com/books/docs/ and the put this key in /src/js/app Config.js /
+First create an api key from the https://developers.google.com/books/docs/ and then put this key in /src/js/app Config.js /
 Then create an firebase configuration and put this in /src/js/firebaseConfig.js /
 ````